 - Significant and permanent scarring or disfigurement.

 If you or someone you love has been injured as a result of a car accident, it is important to know what steps you can take to seek compensation.
 Many people are aware of the basic damages available in a claim, but not everyone understands pain and suffering.
-At Givens Givens Sparks, our team has the necessary knowledge and experience to help our clients navigate the complex legal system and seek compensation for all damages sustained as a result of negligence-related accidents.
+At Robert Sparks Attorneys, our team has the necessary knowledge and experience to help our clients navigate the complex legal system and seek compensation for all damages sustained as a result of negligence-related accidents.

 Call our firm today and learn how we may be able to help you.